chenallan89/GettingAndCleaningData/CodeBook.md

 The data set comes from a study on human activity recognition using smartphones, a full description can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 As the zip file of the data contains descriptions of each data file in the set, I will not be duplicating it here.
 The final output file for this project contains 81 columns and 180 rows.
+A portion of the documentation is reproduced belowto provide an overview.

-### For each record it is provided:
+### Each record provides:

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.